civboot/civboot/README.md

 - **Should not** include knowledge or tools just for the sake of those who build it
-  - For example, although the people working on a new Civboot need to eat, farming equipment and practices should not be included (except in L3+).
+  - For example, although the people working on a new Civboot need to eat, farming equipment and practices should not be included.
-  - Some equipment, like a bulldozer/truck, have multiple purposes and so can be included.
+  - Some equipment, like a bulldozer/truck, have multiple purposes but may be required to build the Civboot itself so should be included.
   - Civboot **should** enable the storage/retrieval of such knowledge and construction of such tools

 ## Progress

-The following is an effort to compile what is needed to construct a Level 1 Civboot.
+The following is an effort to compile what is needed to construct a Level 1 Civboot and the current status.

 **General Tools and Equipment (non computer)**: See [Open Source Ecology](https://www.opensourceecology.org/gvcs/) for current work on many of